marpor/codingpirates/godot/quick_start_3d_platformer.md

 # Start with a Template

-In this guide, however, we will use a specific, _and awesome_ template available in the Asset Library.
+In this guide, however, we will use an _awesome_ template from the Asset Library, made by [KenneyNL](https://kenney.nl/starter-kits).

 * Click on the the *Asset Library Projects* tab
 * In the Search Field, type "Kenney"